rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> DataStructs.DiceSimilarity(ffp1,ffp2)
 0.90...

 When comparing the ECFP/FCFP fingerprints and the Morgan fingerprints generated by the RDKit, remember that the 4 in ECFP4 corresponds to the diameter of the atom environments considered, while the Morgan fingerprints take a radius parameter.
 So the examples above, with radius=2, are roughly equivalent to ECFP4 and FCFP4.

-The user can also provide their own atom invariants using the optional invariants argument to GetMorganFingerprint().
+The user can also provide their own atom invariants using the optional invariants argument to :api:`rdkit.Chem.rdMolDescriptors.GetMorganFingerprint`.
 Here's a simple example that uses a constant for the invariant; the resulting fingerprints compare the topology of molecules:

 >>> m1 = Chem.MolFromSmiles('Cc1ccccc1')
 >>> m2 = Chem.MolFromSmiles('Cc1ncncn1')